datahangar/sfunnel/README.md

 See the original use-case [here](docs/use-cases/network-telemetry-nfacctd.md).

-:warning: While `sfunnel` should be fully functional, and has been [validated](#support), it is still in an early development stage.
+:warning: `sfunnel` is still in an early development stage.

+:no_entry: severe performance degradation when TCP connections are funneled over TCP and UDP is being investigated (GSO/TSO).
+Do not use it.

 ## At a glance